MSDocsCHS/WSL-pr.zh-CN/install.md

 ms.custom: seo-windows-dev
 ---

-# How to install Linux on Windows with WSL
+# 如何使用 WSL 在 Windows 上安装 Linux

 Developers can access the power of both Windows and Linux at the same time on a Windows machine.
 The Windows Subsystem for Linux (WSL) lets developers install a Linux distribution (such as Ubuntu, OpenSUSE, Kali, Debian, Arch Linux, etc) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.